tsuyama1990/annoying_adversarial_auditors/dev_documents/templates/ARCHITECT_INSTRUCTION.md

 2. Generate `SPEC.md` and `UAT.md` for ALL cycles (01, 02...).
 3. FINALLY, generate `plan_status.json` using the format above.
 4. DO NOT just say "I have completed".
 You MUST output the file contents in code blocks as shown.

+**FINAL REMINDER**
+- DO NOT MODIFY ANY FILES except the documentation files listed in the "Outputs" section.
+- DO NOT WRITE APPLICATION CODE at this stage.
+- ONLY perform requirements analysis and system design.
+- Your task is strictly limited to generating SYSTEM_ARCHITECTURE.md, SPEC.md, UAT.md, and plan_status.json.